 1. Fintech type innovation / Climate Fintech: bring solutions through financial technology that make it easier for people to access finance and to track risk and return based on sustainability impact using the full set of technology from big data and AI to blockchain.

 2. Innovation around data: making it easier to get to the data and make the data accessible.
 We had a problem for many decades now that even though companies were reporting on sustainability for more than 30 years, it is not in a comparable and accessible way.
 We need to get the data in a format that the financial institutions can also use to assess risks and the sustainability performance of companies.

 3. Innovation to scale solutions to reduce the impact: banks need to find those innovators and help them to scale.
 They can de-risk the investment by working with other financial players, or even working with coalitions of entrepreneurs like the Clean Energy Alliance.
 There is a lot of learning that can happen in between all of those innovators and startups.
 If the financial institutions can support these groups, in a way they can de-risk it for themselves.

 4. Circular economy innovation: a lot of financial institutions haven't figured out how to move towards the sharing economy and lease type of models.
 They used to make their money by investing upfront, but what do you do when there is an ongoing service and some of the benefits may come later, there is still a lot of figuring out going on.

-Since 2015, F10 has helped financial institutions to successfully work with innovative startups.
-ESG-related challenges are currently creating urgency for financial institutions to find solutions.
-F10 provides a lean and unique framework for corporates to start tackling those challenges together with the field-leading global technology startups.
-If you'd like to find out more, please reach out to F10's Deborrah Schaer or book a call with her here.
+Since 2015, F10 has helped financial institutions to successfully work with innovative startups, providing a lean and unique framework for corporates to start tackling new challenges together with the field-leading global technology startups.